vanya-koleva/softuni_courses/README.md

 ## Other Courses

-Courses that I am not taking but I solve tasks from them sometimes because SoftUni is awesome and gives us access to them.
+Courses that I am not taking but I solve tasks from them sometimes:

 -   [Programming Basics with JavaScript](https://github.com/vanya-koleva/softuni_courses/tree/main/js_basics)